andrewning/sortphotos/README.md

 # Acknowledgments

 SortPhotos grabs EXIF data from the photos/videos using the very excellent [ExifTool](http://www.sno.phy.queensu.ca/~phil/exiftool/) written by Phil Harvey.
-SortPhotos uses PyExifTool by Sven Marnach (https://github.com/smarnach/pyexiftool/)
+SortPhotos uses a fork of PyExifTool by Kevin M. (https://github.com/sylikc/pyexiftool.git).
+The original version is by Sven Marnach.

 # ChangeLog (of major changes)